Update: Court issues preliminary injunction for Corporate Transparency Act

 Posted on:

-The CTA was enacted as part of the 2021 National Defense Authorization Act and would have required LLCs and other covered entities to report personal and financial information about the organizations, their owners, and their managers.
+The CTA was enacted as part of the 2021 National Defense Authorization Act and would require LLCs and other covered entities to report personal and financial information about the organizations, their owners, and their managers.

 Reporting requirements for businesses in the name of corporate transparency would have unfairly targeted small businesses, ACCA strongly believed.
 In spring 2024, ACCA attended a hearing to address implementation of the CTA and also sent a letter in opposition to the act.
 The hearing focused specifically on the increased regulatory burden CTA enforcement places on small businesses in respect to reporting and compliance.